Well, first of all it took me 4 days(exaggeration) to find the directions on the actual Facebook site.

 Attributes

-• layout - there are three options.
+- there are three options.standard

-• box_count - displays the total number of likes above the button.
+- displays the total number of likes above the button.
 Minimum width: 55 pixels.
 Default width: 55 pixels.
 Height: 65 pixels.

-• width - the width of the Like button.
+- the width of the Like button.action

-• font - the font to display in the button.
-Options: 'arial', 'lucida grande', 'segoe ui', 'tahoma', 'trebuchet ms', 'verdana'
+- the font to display in the button.
+Options: 'arial', 'lucida grande', 'segoe ui', 'tahoma', 'trebuchet ms', 'verdana'colorscheme

-• fb_ref - the ref parameter
+- the ref parameterfb_source

-• fb_source - the stream type ('home', 'profile', 'search', 'ticker', 'tickerdialog' or 'other') in which the click occurred and the story type ('oneline' or 'multiline'), concatenated with an underscore.
+- the stream type ('home', 'profile', 'search', 'ticker', 'tickerdialog' or 'other') in which the click occurred and the story type ('oneline' or 'multiline'), concatenated with an underscore.

 Step 2 - Get Open Graph Tags